BitInByte/.dotfiles/README.md

 For Java however, you need to download the jdtls via milestone and copy it into a directory (I use the /Library/java directory).
 Then, you should specify the path to the jdtls in the .zshenv file in order to add the path into the environment.

+Most of the lsp's require .git in order to be able to find the root directory.

 ## Java

 We need to download jdtls in order for it to work.